Course Outline

 Requirements

-- Solid understanding of basic PL/SQL concepts and experience in writing PL/SQL code
+- A solid understanding of basic PL/SQL concepts along with experience in writing PL/SQL code.

 Audience